lindauruchurtu/datasciencecoursera/gettingandcleaningdata/CodeBook.md

 #### Pre-processing

 The script starts by loading all relevant files and adding subject and activity features to the training and test sets.
-The subject feature is renamed "userID".
+The subject feature is renamed ``userID``.
 The features are then renamed according to the labels contained in the ``features.txt`` file, and the total number of features is reduced to those related to mean and standard deviation of the original measurements.
 The names rely on underscores for clarity.

 Activity labels are changed from numerical identifiers to explicit string identifiers by treating activity as an R factor and re-mapping the levels.

 #### Merging train and test sets

 The script merges the train and test sets into a single dataframe using rbind, and re-orders it by userID and activity.
-The output is then recorded as the merged_sets.csv file, which is stored in the working directory.
+The output is then recorded as the ``merged_sets.csv`` file, which is stored in the working directory.

 #### Creating Averages data set